 We work closely with children and young people with SEND and their parents to agree outcomes and how we will all work towards these, and then to review progress.
-We do this by regular meetings, mostly in line with parent evening meetings.
-Staff are also available mainly at the end of the day for parents to ask questions and appointments may be made for longer discussions.
-The SENDCo can be contacted via the school office.
+We do this by regular meetings.
+Staff are also available mainly at the end of the day for parents to ask questions, and appointments may be made for longer discussions.
+The SENCo can be contacted via the school office.